 Time is precious – in fact, motivational speaker Dennis Waitley calls it “the most precious element of human existence.”
 And though there are many things in life that we can’t control, one thing that we can control is how we choose to spend our days.

-Most would agree they want to use their time in the most valuable way possible – whether that be taking some much-needed downtime, learning a new skill, or helping others.
+Most of us would agree that we want to use our time in the most valuable way possible – whether that be taking some much-needed downtime, learning a new skill, or helping others.

 With this in mind, we’ve put together a list of 12 rewarding ways to spend your time, which we hope will offer you some inspiration.

 1. Explore the art of gardening and growing plants

 Gardening and growing plants is a meaningful and fulfilling way to spend your time that not only makes your living space more aesthetically pleasing, but also has a lot of health benefits.

 If you want to get into gardening, but you’re unsure where to start, then you might want to check out the gardening section of our website.
 Here you’ll find information on everything from superfoods that you can grow from home to tools that can make gardening easier.
 We also have a range of gardening courses available through our site, with you can explore here.

 2. Start a blog about something you really care about

 For example, some people find it helpful to keep a blog throughout a long illness – to not only help them cope with their emotions, but also to help others that might be going through the same thing.
 Others start a blog when they take up a new hobby, to document their progress and offer tips and advice to anyone else who shares a similar interest.

 3. Empower yourself through exercise